 You probably knew this was coming: a DIY chicken Christmas ornament project should surprise no one because I am obsessed with my backyard chickens!
+In fact, I curated an entire chicken Christmas tree theme with tree skirts, ornaments, and garland right here.

 Whether you’re a backyard chicken keeper yourself, or looking for gift ideas for backyard chicken keepers you know, this handmade clay chicken ornament is a sweet project idea.